ParthVandra16/ParthsBooksStore2/README.txt

 get error in the CategoryRepository.cs file solve error use of using statement genrate the Public object id in the category.cs file

+0959AM
+Create new ISP_CALL.cs interface in the IRepository install nuget package for dapper write code from tutorial